 Disputes Deep Dive

-As a Clear API partner to WePay, you must handle disputes for merchants.
+As a WePay partner, you must handle disputes for merchants.
 This is an educational resource on disputes in general, in addition to UI guidance and dispute-handling code snippets.

 Disputes can be a burden for merchants, and there are a few best practices that you, the platform, can implement to help avoid them in the first place: